GPTEval: A Survey on Assessments of ChatGPT and GPT-4: Language and Reasoning Ability

+A few assessments on data-to-text generation suggested that both ChatGPT and GPT-4 under-performed to fine-tuned T5 and BART~\citep{ren2023you,yuan2023evaluating}, which was probably due to the complexities in expressing relations between data and text in prompts.
 Although ChatGPT is often considered to perform well in generation tasks that need creativity, there have not been many related assessments. \citet{jentzsch2023chatgpt} asked ChatGPT to produce jokes and suggested that while ChatGPT generated jokes, it struggled to produce ``new'' jokes.
 Approximately 90\% of the generated jokes were repetitions of the same 25 jokes. \citet{chu_liu_2023} conducted reader experiments and found that ChatGPT wrote more engaging and persuasive short stories than its human counterparts.
 However, the conclusion was the opposite if the aim was long stories.
 They suggested that ChatGPT might focus on retaining information from the instruction when writing a long story, which limited its flexibility.

-\paragraph{Affective Computing.} \citet{amin2023will} compared ChatGPT to naive machine learning models on Personality Detection, Sentiment Analysis, and Suicide Detection tasks.
-The baselines were trained with task-specific datasets using RoBERTa embeddings, Word2Vec, and Bag-of-Words (BoW) vector representations.
-ChatGPT yielded better results on Sentiment Analysis, while lacking significant improvements, compared to a basic BoW model.
-The baselines outperformed ChatGPT on the other two examined tasks. \citet{qin2023chatgpt,bang2023multitask} found that fine-tuned models exceeded ChatGPT on English sentiment analysis tasks. \citet{kocon2023chatgpt} also found that ChatGPT was weaker in emotion detection than other SOTA models.
+\textbf{Affective Computing.} \citet{amin2023wide} compared ChatGPT and GPT-4 to supervised learning models on 13 affective computing domains.
+The baselines were trained with task-specific datasets using different embedding representations.
+They found that the RoBERTa embedding-based model exceeded ChatGPT and GPT-4 on 22 out of 34 evaluation tasks. \citet{qin2023chatgpt,bang2023multitask,kocon2023chatgpt} also found that fine-tuned models exceeded ChatGPT on English sentiment analysis and emotion detection tasks.